General Research Fund (GRF)

 - A brief summary of any additional scholarly activities the GRF funding made possible for the investigator(s).

 - How and/or on what were the GRF funds expended?

 - List all external funding requests (i.e. proposals) that have been developed and submitted as a result of the GRF Funding.

 Submit the final report electronically to Debbie Delmore, Research Office, Incentive Programs at firstname.lastname@example.org.

-Principal Investigators/award recipients who fail to submit the required final report will be ineligible to receive future funding from the Research Office, Incentive Programs.
+Award recipients (PIs and Co-Is) who fail to submit the required final report will be ineligible to receive future funding from the Research Office, Incentive Programs.